pooltogether/multichain-gov-proposal-spec/MultiChainProposals.md

 SHOULD only be callable by authorized contracts (GovernorBranches, or bridge contracts).

-The `rootNonce` must be incremented every time `createProposal` is called.
-The nonce is specific to the GovernorRoot.
+The `rootNonce` must be

 The `callsHash` parameter is a keccak hash of the ABI-encoded `Call[]` array.

-The `startTime` and `endTime` timestamps are determined by the GovernorRoot.
-They represent the timespan in which voting may occur.
-Calculating a user's vote is outside the scope of this proposal.
+The `data` value can be any additional implementation-specific data.

 The `proposalHash` output value is a keccak hash of the ABI-encoded:
-- `rootNonce`
-- `startTime`
-- `endTime`
-- `branchChainId`
-- `branchAddress`
-- `branchNonce`
-- `callsHash`
+- `rootNonce`: incremented every time `createProposal` is called.
+The nonce is specific to the GovernorRoot.
+- `branchChainId`: the GovernorBranch chainId that was passed
+- `branchAddress`: the GovernorBranch address that was passed
+- `branchNonce`: the GovernorBranch nonce that was passed
+- `callsHash`: The hash of call data
+- `data`: Additional data that is implementation-specific

 ```yaml
 - name: createProposal